furqan41/RT_1-ASSIGNMENT_2/README.md

 		pub.publish(vel);
 }

-**the node also uses the  Server to receive the client request from the UI node**. the controller node also the speed of the robot via using the server
+**the node also implementing  the  Server to receive the client request from the UI node**. the controller node also the speed of the robot via the server It also implements the Service.srv: taking a command from the user, it decides what will be the velocity of the robot, taking in account min and max velocities.

+bool serviceCallback (second_assignment::Service::Request &req, second_assignment::Service::Response &res)
+{
+	// Read actual velocity
+	if(req.command == 'w' && velocity < max_vel)
+	{
+		// Encrease velocity if velocity isn't maximal velocity += 1.0;
+	}
+	else if(req.command == 's' && velocity > min_vel)
+	{
+		// Encrease velocity if velocity isn't minimal velocity -= 1.0;
+	}
+	else if(req.command == 'r')
+	{
+		// Reset velocity to 1
+		velocity = 1;
+	}
+        // Set service's output
+	res.intial_velocity = velocity;

+	return true;
+}

+his function also creates the server's response to the client's request; in particular, the response consists of the float containing the value of acceleration (the value of the global variable wich increment velocity).